antarctica/lantern/docs/config.md

 # Lantern - Configuration

-> [!NOTE]
-> Parts of this page are specific to the [BAS Catalogue](/docs/architecture.md#bas-catalogue).

 Application configuration is managed by the `lantern.Config` class using environment variables.

-All variables are prefixed with `LANTERN_` to avoid conflicts with other applications.
+Variables are prefixed with `LANTERN_` to avoid conflicts with other applications.
 E.g. use `LANTERN_FOO` to set a `FOO` option.

 <!-- pyml disable md028 -->
 > [!TIP]